© 1996 - 2016 PFPC

 effects were observed on alkaline phosphatase (ALP) activity per well, but a stimulatory effect of NaF on protein synthesis was observed only in the presence of 10 microM Al3+.
 These data demonstrated that PGE2 synthesis per protein was increased by NaF alone, and this effect was markedly enhanced by the addition of AlCl3.
 ALP activity per protein was, however, significantly increased by NaF in the absence of AlCl3.
 Taken together with our previous finding that Al3+ enhances the NaF-induced Ca2+ mobilization in MOB 3-4 cells, these results suggest that F- combined with Al3+ (i.e., AlF4-) is a more potent stimulator of PGE2 synthesis in cells than F- alone, and that the AlF4- -enhanced PGE2 synthesis may be caused by an increase in cytosolic free Ca2+ concentration during activation of the G protein by AlF4-."

-to determine whether the bone cell mitogenic action of AlF(4)(-) and/or NaF would involve the insulin-like growth factor (IGF) regulatory system.
-We evaluated the effect of mitogenic doses of AlF(4)(-) and NaF
+This study sought to determine whether the bone cell mitogenic action of AlF(4)(-) and/or NaF would involve the insulin-like growth factor (IGF) regulatory system.
+We evaluated the effect of mitogenic doses of

-on the mRNA levels and the protein level (in conditioned media [CM]) of several components of the IGF system (i.e., IGF-2, IGF binding protein [IGFBP]-4, and IGFBP-5) in human TE85 osteosarcoma cells.
-Aluminum
+AlF(4)(-) and NaF on the mRNA levels and the protein level (in conditioned media [CM]) of several components of the IGF system (i.e., IGF-2, IGF binding protein [IGFBP]-4, and IGFBP-5) in human TE85 osteosarcoma

-significant effects on the protein (in CM) or mRNA level of IGF-2, IGFBP-4, or IGFBP-5.
-The addition of an inhibitory concentration of IGFBP-4 completely abolished the bone cell mitogenic activity of AlF(3) and
+NaF had no significant effects on the protein (in CM) or mRNA level of IGF-2, IGFBP-4, or IGFBP-5.
+The addition of an inhibitory concentration of IGFBP-4 completely abolished the bone cell mitogenic activity of

-AlF(4)(-) but not that of NaF.
-The findings of this study provide strong evidence that the bone cell mitogenic activity of AlF(4)(-) and AlF(3), but not that of NaF, is mediated by the upregulation of the IGF
+AlF(3) and AlF(4)(-) but not that of NaF.
+The findings of this study provide strong evidence that the bone cell mitogenic activity of AlF(4)(-) and AlF(3), but not that of NaF, is mediated by the upregulation of